 Elisa Molina is a multi-passionate entrepreneur, a first-time mother, and Founder and CEO of COVEDOZA.
 As the daughter of an immigrant single mother, Elisa used these experiences to fuel her desire to build a brand influenced by her feminist ideals.

-In 2020, she was granted the Latino Small Business Resilience Award by the Georgia Hispanic Chamber of Commerce, selected for the American Express and IFundWomen 100 for 100 Program, and awarded the HYPEpreneur Award.
+she has secured over $43,000 in grants and in 2020 was granted the Latino Small Business Resilience Award by the Georgia Hispanic Chamber of Commerce, selected for the American Express and IFundWomen 100 for 100 Program, and awarded the HYPEpreneur Award.